 When one actually experiences the superbly built and finished Evolutions standing proudly on their dedicated pedestals in front of the listening seat, one cannot err about their origin.
 In this regard the Evolution definitely is that luxurious 2-way monitor, which audiophiles visualize in their head when they hear the name Sonus Faber Guarneri.

 But it’s also true that the Evolution is spiritually more technical than the earlier versions, and communicates it both visually and sonically.
 Where the Memento and the Homage still belonged to the old Guarneri school, the Evolution leans more strongly to the design philosophy of the large Sonus Faber floorstanders.

 The Sonus Faber Guarneri Evolution is not the only loudspeaker of its kind.
-In the same gang are Magico Mini II (30000 USD), Wilson Audio Duette (13000 USD), Krell Modulari Primo (20000 USD), and why not TAD Compact Reference One (30000 USD), even though it's a 3-way.
+In the same gang are, eg., Magico Mini II (30000 USD), Wilson Audio Duette (13000 USD), Krell Modulari Primo (20000 USD), and why not TAD Compact Reference One (30000 USD), even though it’s a 3-way.
 These all are very special loudspeakers.
 All of them have their own story to tell us, and for all of them there are people who see them in the right light.
-To these people, sonics is just one variable among many, and so is the price.
+To these people, sonics is just a variable among many, and so is the price.

 If I should make a guess, people who see the Sonus Faber Guarneri Evolution in the right light, and with whom the speaker has least communication gaps, fancy perfection in other fields of life as well, and are on average better enlightened in matters of aesthetics and industrial design.

 SYSTEM: 2 way, stealth reflex loaded, compact monitor on a dedicated stand.

 CABINET: multilayer, constrained-mode damping, hand selected wood layers, exo-squeleton clamp structure.

 TWEETER: 29 mm classic Ragnar Lian moving coil driver.